-I’ve been conducting some polls among my google+ communities and though not earth shaking, the contradictory results are interesting.
+I’ve been conducting some polls among my social media communities and though not earth shaking, the contradictory results are interesting.
 Let’s just say members of the Sci-Fi community are less likely to believe in Ancient Alien influence on Earth than members of the community known as: Ancient Aliens, Extraterrestrial Influence, and UFOs.

 I figured there would be very little discrepancy but take a look at the results.